appsmithorg/appsmith-docs/website/docs/reference/widgets/table/column-settings.md

 Style properties let you customize the appearance of each column, including text alignment, colors, and fonts.

 ### Text formatting

+The Text Formatting properties allow you to customize the appearance of the text in the Widget.

 #### Text size `string`